Danielle N. Lee: Advocacy and public service

 From 2006 to 2011, Lee published the blog Urban Science Adventures! before joining the Scientific American Blog Network, where she wrote The Urban Scientist blog from 2011 to 2016.
 Through her posts, Lee covered her experience as a research scientist, issues relating to STEM diversity, and urban ecology (what she calls "science you can see in your backyard").
 Her blog aimed to connect the scientific community with under-served and underrepresented populations, primarily African-American youth, through scientific explanations that were easily understandable.

 Lee's outreach efforts focus on sharing science with the general public and the under-served, particularly through outdoor experiences and social media outlets.
 Lee founded the National Science and Technology News Service, a now-defunct media advocacy group focused on increasing interest in STEM and science news coverage within the African-American community.
 She has received many honors for her efforts to increase minority participation in STEM fields, and was named a top TED fellow 2015.
 Lee also avidly uses Twitter as a platform to share her science and outreach, and has been recognized as a top scientist to follow on Twitter.

-Women of color are underrepresented in STEM fields – making up only 10% of the workforce.
-As a woman of color in science, Lee has continuously experienced challenges regarding her race and gender.
-For the show and podcast the Story Collider she explained how she has had to work 'twice as hard'; in 2013, Lee was invited to contribute to the science website Biology Online by a pseudonymous editor named "Ofek".
+For the show and podcast the Story Collider Lee explained that she has had to work 'twice as hard' as a woman of color in science; in 2013, Lee was invited to contribute to the science website Biology Online by a pseudonymous editor named "Ofek".
 When Lee declined to contribute to the website without compensation, Ofek allegedly responded by asking whether Lee was "an urban scientist or an urban whore".
 Lee rebuked Ofek on The Urban Scientist; however, the editor-in-chief of Scientific American, Mariette DiChristina, quickly removed Lee's response from the network.
 Although the removal of the blog post was allegedly due to legal concerns, Scientific American was widely seen as censoring Lee, causing outrage.
 Ultimately, Ofek was fired by Biology Online because of the incident.

 In June 2020, Lee was a contributor to the #ShutDownSTEM and #ShutDownAcademia initiative, organized around the Black Lives Matter protests and demonstrations following the murder of George Floyd.
 The group called for STEM and other academic departments across the United States to hold all daily activities, including teaching, research work, and service responsibilities, on June 10, 2020, in order to reflect on how racism and privilege may affect those in their academic spaces; participate in local protests, and; learn about the history of anti-Black violence and racism.